biscuitboost/yourbanger-fe/src/data/post/graduation-gift-ideas-for-her.md

 ---
 publishDate: 2025-04-22T00:00:00Z
-title: "Graduation Gift Ideas for Her That Match the Achievement"
+title: "AI Graduation Songs & Gift Ideas for Her That Match the Achievement"
 excerpt: "She worked hard for this degree.
 These graduation gift ideas for her go beyond the generic to celebrate her accomplishment and support whatever comes next."
 image: ~/assets/images/blog/graduation-gifts-her-hero.jpg
 imageAlt: "Happy female graduate celebrating achievement with diploma, flowers, and graduation gifts"